Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: System Model

 \subsection{Channel Estimation}

 A time-division duplex (TDD) protocol comprised of a pilot transmission phase for channel estimation and a data transmission phase is considered.
-As in \cite{demir2021foundations}, each coherence block is divided into three parts: $\tau_p$ samples for UL pilots, $\tau_u$ samples for UL data transmission, and $\tau_d$ samples for DL data transmission.
+As in \cite{demir2021foundations}, each coherence block is divided into three parts: $\tau_p$ symbols for UL pilots, $\tau_u$ symbols for UL data transmission, and $\tau_d$ symbols for DL data transmission.
 Accordingly, the coherence block is written as $\tau_c = \tau_p + \tau_u + \tau_d$.
 Since this paper focuses on mobility management in the DL of a cell-free network, only UL pilot and DL data transmission are considered, i.e., $\tau_u=0$.

 In the channel estimation phase, the UEs are each assigned a $\tau_p$-length pilot from a set of $\tau_p$ mutually orthogonal pilot sequences utilized by the APs.
 We consider the general case that $\tau_p < K$, and propose a joint pilot assignment and AP cluster formation algorithm to handle initial access to the network as well as the update of the serving set of APs and assigned pilot to each UE considering UE mobility.
-The details of the algorithm are described in Section~\ref{pilot}.
+The details of the algorithms are described in Sections~\ref{pilot} and~\ref{handover_sec}.